“Will Your Desire For Revenge Really Satisfy You?” Momentarily maybe.

 Want to see the emotion instantly rise in someone?
-Ask them the question, “What would you do if someone harmed one of your loved ones?”
+Ask them, “What would you do if someone harmed one of your loved ones?”
 The answer I receive about 95% of the time is something like, “I would kill the person!”
 And often, they will ask me, “Wouldn’t you?”
-But what are, The Consequences of Revenge?

 My reply is, “No, I would not!
 Well, I hope I would not!”
 Almost instantly, I receive looks of wonderment and disbelief.
-The comments that typically follow are, “How could you not?” or “What is wrong with you?”
+The comments typically follow: “How could you not?” or “What is wrong with you?”
 I sometimes get looked at as less than caring or lacking empathy for what my loved one has faced.

-This ALWAYS opens the door to a fascinating discussion because since becoming a grandpa over four years ago, I think much more about topics like this than when I was a young father.
+This ALWAYS opens the door to a fascinating discussion because since becoming a grandpa over six years ago and having three amazing grandchildren, I think much more about topics like this than when I was a young father.

-To be completely honest, I would feel much better if their harm came from their time hopefully spent in prison for their actions by someone else as it would not affect what I discuss in the next paragraph.
+I would feel much better if their harm came from their time, hopefully spent in prison for their actions by someone else, as it would not affect what I discuss in the next paragraph.

-I said I have spent a lot of time thinking about this and have come to these conclusions.
-Still, again I must be honest in saying I can’t know for sure how I would react, but I think spending this much time reflecting on it has been valuable as depressing a topic as it is even to be curious about.
+I have spent a lot of time thinking about this and have come to these conclusions.
+Still, again I must be honest in saying I can’t know how I would react, but spending this much time reflecting on it has been valuable as depressing a topic as it is even to be curious about.

-You often hear people who have taken revenge say they would do it again in a heartbeat.
-I understand it, but I think we must look beyond that, much further to who it harms the most.
+People who have taken revenge often say they would do it again in a heartbeat.
+I understand, but we must look beyond that much further to who it harms the most.